ResearchKit/SageResearch/Research/README.md

 The `RSDUITaskController` does not directly reference the `RSDStepController` and there are no implementations of the step controller that are included in the Research framework.
 The ResearchUI framework includes `RSDStepViewController` which is the base class implementation that is designed for use by iPhone applications. `RSDStepController` uses the protocol extension to add UX that is device-agnostic.

-The `RSDAsyncActionController` is a controller that can be used to run the async action associated with a given configuration.
+The `RSDAsyncAction` is a controller that can be used to run the async action associated with a given configuration.
 Currently, there are two concrete implementations of this protocol included within this framework; both `RSDDistanceRecorder` and `RSDMotionRecorder` are *only* included in the iOS build.

 ## DataSource